Rose Cold Foam (2 Minute Recipe)

 Ingredient Notes

-Decadent cold foam can’t be made without heavy cream.
-It’s what gives cold foam the frothy texture it needs to float on top of a drink. - 2% milk
+- Heavy cream: Decadent cold foam can’t be made without heavy cream.
+It’s what gives cold foam the frothy texture it needs to float on top of a drink.

-To make the cold foam pourable, add milk, which thins out the heavy cream.
-Starbucks uses 2% milk, but feel free to use any milk of your choice. - Rose syrup
+- 2% milk: To make the cold foam pourable, milk is added to thin out the heavy cream.
+Starbucks uses 2% milk, but feel free to use any milk you like.
+I’ve tried it with plant-based milks, but the cold foam will be thinner since they don’t froth up as nicely.

 Step-by-Step Instructions

-- Put the cream and milk into a French press.
+Step 1: Put heavy cream and milk into a French press.

-- Add the syrup and stir to mix.
+Step 2: Add the rose syrup and stir to mix.

 Recipe Notes